Bikeman868/Prius/README.md

 then pass an instance of it to the `EnableTracing` method of `IRepositoryFactory` singelton before opening any database connections.
 The `UsersTestApp` project is an example of how to do this (see `Program.cs`, `TraceWriter.cs` and `TraceWriterFactory.cs`).

+## Analytics

+If you want to get some insight into how many connections your application is making to the database, the ration of sucesfull to failed commands, or the average time it takes to execute a particular stored procedure then you can turn on analytic reporting.
+This will add some CPU cycles to all database accesses so make sure your servers are not close to theor limit before enabling this option.

+To enable analytics you must write a class that implements `IAnalyticRecorderFactory` then pass an instance of it to the `EnableAnalyticReporting` method of `IRepositoryFactory` singelton before opening any database connections.
+The `UsersTestApp` project is an example of how to do this (see `Program.cs` and `AnalyticRecorderFactory.cs`).

+Be aware that any code you write to gather analytics will be executed in the context of requests to the database and this will slow down all database operations.
+You should be mindful of writing scaleable and thread-safe code in your implementation.

 ## Prius recipies